Blending traditional techniques with modern sensibilities to create a vibrant, living art form

 - Conceptual Calligraphy: A type of calligraphy that is used to convey abstract ideas and concepts, often through the use of symbolism and metaphor.

 - Interactive Calligraphy: A type of calligraphy that invites viewers to participate in the creation of the artwork, often through the use of technology.
+View digital galleries at the Victoria and Albert Museum.

 Conclusion